xiv3r/20dBm-30dBm-Xiaomi-Mi-4C-Router-Mod/README.md

 The name of the file has a convention of <HOSTNAME>.<Partition name>.bin (e.g. openwrt.mtd2.bin)
 Keep in mind that the factory block on each device is unique to that device and has to be treated as such.

-- Edit The factory/mtd2.bin Block
+- Edit The factory /mtd2.bin

 This is probably equivalent to brain surgery on a device..
 Open the factory block file with a hex editor.
 We use hex editor on Android.